Leaky Gut Syndrome: What Science Says About Intestinal Permeability

 • Pathogens, toxins, and undigested particles are restricted

 When this barrier becomes dysregulated, larger molecules may pass into circulation, potentially triggering immune activation and low-grade inflammation.
 This mechanism has been extensively described in the literature on intestinal physiology (Turner, 2009).
+Importantly, intestinal permeability exists on a spectrum and is not, by itself, a medical diagnosis.

 Diagram showing gut barrier, mucus layer, and tight junctions